hasinthaindrajee/mdtester/README.md

 The customer--products--categories-service denies the request since the source cell is not **"NonExistingCell"** .
 Reivews cell failed to retrieve response from this service since reivews cell is not allowed to talk to customer-products cell.

+Format of the input json to OPA server can be found in [here}(./resources/input.json)

 ** Note : The rego poclicies should be written by replacing the "-" in your serivce name with "_" since - is a preseved character in rego.
 Also the service name should be followed by a "_allow" in rego rule **